Stacktical/stacktical-tokensale-contracts/README.md

 ### Locally

-Please run `testrpc` in one console and `truffle test` to see the tests.
+Please run `ganache-cli -e 1000 -a 100` in one console and `truffle test` to see the tests.

 ### Testnet & Mainnet